Tag: recipe

 A bit of trivia: Where did lagers get their name?
 Going back to the 1600’s, lagers were brewed during the colder months and lagered for the summer months.
 Lager beers were lagered…meaning stored.

 This recipe will produce a nice, juicy, roasted chicken that can either be served whole or can be deboned and used in different recipes.
+The flavor it takes from that grass is very subtle and yet distinctive.
 It will add so much to any chicken-as-an-ingredient recipe.

-There’s not much that will not go well with whole, roasted chicken.
+There’s not much that will not pair well with whole, roasted chicken.

 Mashed Potatoes